Ivan Lima

-Ivan Correia Posser Lima (born 13 January 2005) is a Portuguese professional footballer who plays as a winger for the Liga Portugal 2 club Benfica B.
+Ivan Correia Posser Lima (born 13 January 2005) is a Portuguese professional footballer who plays as a winger for Ekstraklasa club Piast Gliwice.

 Club career

 A youth product of Benfica, Lima signed his first professional contract with the club on 6 January 2022.
 On 24 May 2023, he extended his contract with Benfica.
 He was promoted to Benfica B in 2024.
 On 17 October 2025, he made his debut with the senior Benfica side in a 2–0 Taça de Portugal win over Chaves on 17 October 2025.

+On 10 February 2026, having spent nearly 15 years at Benfica, Lima left Portugal to join Polish Ekstraklasa side Piast Gliwice on a deal until 2029.

 International career

 Born in Portugal, Lima is of Santomean descent.
 He was called up to the Portugal U17s for the 2022 UEFA European Under-17 Championship.

 Personal life

 Lima is a fan of anime.